This post may contain affiliate links. Please read our disclosure policy.

 - Sweet, savory, aromatic flavor

-- Crowd pleasing sauce!
+- Crowd-pleasing sauce!

 How To Make Shoyu Chicken Recipe

 Traditionally, this chicken is braised on the stovetop.
-Braising shoyu chicken produces absolutely succulent meat — just keep a close eye on how the chicken is cooking, so as not to overcook it.
+Braising shoyu chicken produces absolutely succulent meat—just keep a close eye on how the chicken is cooking so as not to overcook it.
 If it’s cooked too long, it will be dry.

 -

-In a mixing bowl, whisk together the first 10 ingredients until brown sugar is dissolved and everything is well combined.
+In a mixing bowl, whisk together the first 10 ingredients until the brown sugar is dissolved and everything is well combined.

 -